christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 A [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) extension has metadata about its name, version, dependencies, etc. It also defines any number of extensions that plug into extension points defined by other extensions, and can also define extension points that other extensions can extend.

-Let's defining some `AddIn` information
+Let's define some `AddIn` information in a file called `AddinInfo.cs`

 ```cs
 using Mono.Addins;